From Refugee to Nobel Laureate

 The future looked bleak for Austrian scientists: research laboratories had no money to purchase supplies or pay salaries.
 In Vienna, 25-year-old Gerty Radnitz Cori, MD, became malnourished and developed a severe vitamin deficiency while working at a hospital.
 Her husband, Carl Cori, MD, also 25, worked as a medical researcher in exchange for one meal per day.

 Meanwhile, in Buffalo, New York, Harvey Gaylord, MD, was making plans to scoop up some of the best and brightest of Europe’s displaced scientists.
-Director of the New York State Institute for the Study of Malignant Disease (today’s Roswell Park Cancer Institute), Gaylord learned about the Coris during a recruiting trip to Austria.
+Director of the New York State Institute for the Study of Malignant Disease (today’s Roswell Park Comprehensive Cancer Center), Gaylord learned about the Coris during a recruiting trip to Austria.
 The couple eagerly accepted his offer of employment.
 Carl became a biochemist at the Institute, and Gerty an assistant pathologist.

 Partners in Discovery